klaudiosinani/hyper-star-wars/readme.md

 ### `unibody`

-Choose whether or not you want the Hyper windows header color to be the same as the background Star Wars character theme.
+Choose whether or not you want the Hyper window header color to be the same as the background Star Wars character theme.

 The assignable values are: